eduardomartinsl/eduardomartinsl/README.md

 ### so, what i'm up to?

-- 🔭 I’m currently working on something awesome!🔥
+- 🔭 I’m currently working at Stone Co!💚
-- 🌱 I’m currently learning Android Integration with Flutter
+- 🌱 I’m currently learning general Android stuff!
 - 👯 I’m looking to collaborate on Any cross-platform Project
 - 💬 Ask me about Architecture Components or anything Android related

 ## 👨‍💻 experience
+- Android
 - Xamarin (Platform and Forms)
-- Android (Kotlin)
 - Flutter
 - React Native